 Let’s be real, the only way you can see fall colors in Houston is through filters and photoshop.
-Those that seek the upmost fall experience with breathtaking sights of blazen, changing leaves, will have to take their PSL to-go on a state-bound road trip.
-This fall in Texas, here are 10 places to see breathtaking fall foliage in Houston and surrounding areas.
+Those that seek the upmost fall experiences with breathtaking sights of blazing, changing leaves, will have to take their PSL to-go on a state-bound road trip.
+This October and November here are 14 places to see breathtaking fall colors in Texas.

 1. Lost Maples State Natural Area